 People have a constitutional right to a public defender when charged with a crime if they can't afford a lawyer.
-The North Dakota Commission on Legal Counsel for Indigents provides these public defenders to eligible people.
+The North Dakota Commission on Legal Counsel for Indigents provides public defenders to eligible people.

-The American Bar Association's Ten Principles of a Public Defense Delivery System says that "jurisdictions should not charge an application fee for public defense services, nor should persons who qualify for public defense services be required to contribute or reimburse defense services."
+The American Bar Association says that jurisdictions should not charge an application fee for public defense services, nor should persons who qualify for public defense services be required to contribute or reimburse defense services.